Resources for Studying the Bible

 Reading the Bible Online

-Bible Gateway: “Bible Gateway is a searchable online Bible in more than 200 versions and 70 languages that you can freely read, research, and reference anywhere.
-With a library of audio Bibles, a mobile app, devotionals, email newsletters, and other free resources, Bible Gateway equips you not only to read the Bible, but to understand it”. https://www.biblegateway.com/
+Bible Gateway: “Bible Gateway is a searchable online Bible in more than 200 versions and 70 languages that you can freely read, research, and reference anywhere.” https://www.biblegateway.com/

 Bible Hub: Similar to the above, but I love that they have parallel versions of the verses on their search page.
 If I don’t quite understand the context, I can quickly scan other versions.
 They also have plans, devotionals, dictionaries, etc. https://biblehub.com/